Computing HF^ by factoring mapping classes: Introduction

 The following is proved in Section~\ref{sec:Arc-Slides}.

 \begin{proposition} Let $m\co \PMC\to \PMC'$ be an arc-slide.
-Then, up to homotopy equivalence, there is a unique stable type \DD\ arc-slide bimodule for~$m$ (as defined in Definitions~\ref{def:Arc-SlideBimodule} and~\ref{def:StableModule}). \end{proposition} The proof is constructive: after making some explicit choices, the coefficients in the differential of the arc-slide bimodule are uniquely determined.
+Then, up to isomorphism, there is a unique stable type \DD\ arc-slide bimodule for~$m$ (as defined in Definitions~\ref{def:Arc-SlideBimodule} and~\ref{def:StableModule}). \end{proposition} The proof is constructive: after making some explicit choices, the coefficients in the differential of the arc-slide bimodule are uniquely determined.

 \begin{definition} \glsit{$\DDmod(m\co\PMC\rightarrow \PMC')$} Let $\DDmod(m\co\PMC\rightarrow \PMC')$ be the arc-slide bimodule for $m$. \end{definition}

 In~\cite{LOT2}, it is shown that for any mapping class $\phi\co \PuncF(\PMC)\rightarrow \PuncF(\PMC')$ which fixes the boundary, there is an associated type \DD\ bimodule $\CFDDa(\phi)$.
 Given an arc-slide $m\co \PMC\to\PMC'$, let $\CFDDa(\PunctF(m))$ denote this construction, applied to the canonical diffeomorphism $\PunctF(m)\co \PuncF(\PMC) \to \PuncF(\PMC')$ specified by $m$.